mikebronner/nova-file-upload-field/README.md

 We have included the awesome `symfony/thanks` composer package as a dev dependency.
 Let your OS package maintainers know you appreciate them by starring the packages you use.
 Simply run composer thanks after installing this package.
 (And not to worry, since it's a dev-dependency it won't be installed in your live environment.)

-Additionally, if you have found this package to help in your projects, we ask you consider [donating](https://www.patreon.com/mikebronner), even if it's just a coffee's worth.
+If you have found this package to help in your projects, we ask you consider [donating](https://www.patreon.com/mikebronner), even if it's just a coffee's worth.
 It helps keep the project going.
 Thank you!